Edgar Martínez: Early career (1987–1989)

-First seasons and batting title (1990–1992)
+First full seasons and batting title (1990–1992)

 In 1990, Martínez signed a one-year contract for $90,000.
-Though Presley was no longer a Mariner, Darnell Coles began the season as the Mariners' starting third baseman, with manager Jim Lefebvre telling The Seattle Times during spring training: "I think Darnell Coles is going to surprise a lot of people.
+With Presley gone, Darnell Coles began the season as the Mariners' starting third baseman.
+Manager Jim Lefebvre told The Seattle Times during spring training: "I think Darnell Coles is going to surprise a lot of people.
 He knows there is no one in the wings, just Edgar Martinez to back him up."
 However, Coles committed five errors in Seattle's first six games.
 Lefebvre moved Coles to the outfield and began playing Martínez at third base.
-Over 144 games, Martínez hit .302, and had a .397 on-base percentage, both of which led the team.
+Over 144 games, Martínez hit .302, and had a .397 OBP, both of which led the team.
+He dealt with leg injuries during the season and had right knee surgery following the season.

-Martínez signed a two-year contract worth $850,000 before the 1991 season.
-In 1991, he won his first MLB Player of the Week Award for the week ending July 14.
-He finished the 1991 season hitting .307/.405/.452, all career highs.
-In 1992, Martínez was selected to his first All-Star Game, and won his first MLB Player of the Month Award for July and his second for August, During the season, Martínez signed a three-year contract with Seattle worth $10 million, the largest contract given out by Seattle to that point.
-At the end of the 1992 season, Martínez had a .343 batting average, which led all of MLB.
-It was the first batting title for Seattle and the franchise's highest single-season batting average (this has since been surpassed by Ichiro Suzuki).
-He also tied Frank Thomas for the most doubles in MLB, and set a team record for most in a season (this has since been surpassed by Alex Rodriguez).
-After the season, he was awarded his first American League (AL) Silver Slugger Award as a third basemen.
+Martínez signed a two-year, $850,000 contract before the 1991 season.
+That year, he won his first American League (AL) Player of the Week Award for the week ending July 14.
+He finished the season hitting .307/.405/.452, all career highs at the time.
+In 1992, Martínez was selected to his first All-Star Game and won his first two AL Player of the Month Awards for July and then August.
+In August, he signed a three-year, $10 million contract extension with Seattle, the largest contract given out by Seattle to that point.
+He missed the last 19 games of the season, undergoing surgery to remove bone spurs in his right shoulder in September.
+Martínez had a .343 batting average in 1992, which led the majors.
+It was the first batting title for Seattle and the franchise's highest single-season batting average (since surpassed by Ichiro Suzuki).
+Martínez also tied Frank Thomas for the most doubles in MLB and set a team record for most doubles in a season (since surpassed by Alex Rodriguez).
+After the season, Martínez was awarded his first AL Silver Slugger Award as a third baseman.

 Injuries (1993–1994)

-During an exhibition game at BC Place Stadium in Vancouver, British Columbia, before the 1993 season, Martínez tore his hamstring on an unzipped seam in the turf between first and second base.
-He missed 42 games at the start of the season, and was placed on the disabled list two more times before the season ended.
-In 1994, in his first plate appearance of the season, opposing pitcher Dennis Martínez hit him in the right wrist, and he was placed on the disabled list.
-Between the injuries and the 1994 MLB strike, he played in 131 games during the 1993 and 1994 seasons.
-In 89 games played in 1994, he played 65 games as a third baseman and 23 as a designated hitter, with one appearance as a pinch runner.
+During an exhibition game at BC Place in Vancouver, British Columbia before the 1993 season, Martínez tore his hamstring on an unzipped seam in the turf between first and second base.
+He missed 42 games at the start of the season and was placed on the disabled list twice more during the season.
+In 1994, in his first plate appearance of the season, opposing pitcher Dennis Martínez hit him in the right wrist, and he returned to the disabled list.
+Between the injuries and the 1994–95 MLB strike, he played in 131 games during the 1993 and 1994 seasons.
+In 89 games in 1994, he played 65 games as a third baseman and 23 as a designated hitter, with one appearance as a pinch runner.